Indianapolis Youth Orchestra

-The Symphony and Philharmonic play three concerts every year, all of which are held at Hilbert Circle Theatre in downtown Indianapolis.
-Concert orchestra performs at the Indiana Historical Society in the fall and joins the other orchestras for two performances in the spring.
-All three orchestras participate in the season finale at the Hilbert Circle Theatre which takes place usually on Mother's day.
+The Symphony and Philharmonic play three concerts every year, all of which are held at Hilbert Circle Theatre in downtown Indianapolis or the Payne & Mencias Palladium at the Allied Solutions Center for the Arts in Carmel.
+Concert and Prelude orchestras perform at the Indiana Historical Society in the fall and joins the other orchestras for two performances in the spring.
+All four orchestras participate in the season finale at the Hilbert Circle Theatre which takes place usually on Mother's day.

 History

 Susan Kitterman founded the Indianapolis Youth Orchestras in 1982.
 After helping start the orchestra program in the Carmel Clay school system, Ms. Kitterman left her job to start a family.
 However, she missed conducting her student ensembles, so she decided to get a group of her former students together to start a small, extracurricular musical ensemble.
 The group formed during the early fall of 1982 and began with eighteen students made up of string, recorder, and flute players.
 Rehearsals were held at the Carmel Friends Church, and their first concert was held at Second Presbyterian Church on Meridian Street.
 At this time, the purpose of the organization was simple: to be a place where kids who were serious about studying their instrument could get together with other kids like them that really wanted to play their instruments seriously in an ensemble.
 The goal was to rehearse and perform at the highest level possible.

 The following year, the orchestra grew to about thirty students and kept building from there.
 By the 1984 season, the orchestra had a full wind section.
 Information about the organization spread mostly by word of mouth.
 Ms. Kitterman also publicized through private teachers.
 The group very quickly out grew the stage in the multipurpose room in the Carmel Friend's Church, which prompted a move to a new location.
 Ms. Kitterman decided to look for a location that was more centrally located, and rehearsals moved to North Methodist Church on 38th Street and Meridian.

 As New World gained momentum, many string players, especially violinists, were expressing interest in joining the orchestra, but not all were ready to play in the ensemble.
 In order to provide a place for those who were not quite ready to play in New World, Ms. Kitterman decided to start a second orchestra.
 The Indianapolis Youth Orchestra was founded in 1992, a decade after the New World Chamber Orchestra began.